disclosure: affiliate links may be used in this post.

 And that’s it.
 The paint technique sounds like more work than it is.
 The prep and furniture repairs took longer than the painting, dry brushing, and distressing.

 I distressed the drawer pulls by hand using 3M flexible sandpaper.
-They just didn’t look right all perfectly white.
+They just didn’t look right all perfectly white against the weathered and distressed paint.

 I applied a coat of Howard’s Wax in Neutral to the sideboard.
 It adds a bit of sheen and gives a finished look to the distressed areas.
 Forgot to get photos of that step.